RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 All the best & hope this helps!!

-## I will not be around for the final in-person assessment, can I take it online or before?
+## I will not be around for an in-person assessment, can I take it online or before?

 Students are expected to **make themselves available for all their assessments**, including in-person final ones between Weeks 13-16.
 This is normal and not just an RMIT thing, all universities have final assessment after the teaching weeks. 🙂